 AMS: How much time do they give you with setlists?

 BS: The setlist, we usually find out the setlist, an hour before the show?
 [Laughs] You don’t have time man, you know?
 [Pauses and Laughs] Yeah, an hour before the show, it’s funny how our fans always hit me up on Instagram telling me to play such and such, [Laughs] I don’t even know what we’re playing!
 It’s cool though, this is the first gig I’ve been on like that, where they’re changing the setlist every night and you get a notification that late.
 I dig it though, I really, really dig it, I love it!

 BS: Oh my god, definitely, definitely man.
 It’s a challenge, it really is, it can be frustrating at times, but I’m one that firmly believes when you’re uncomfortable and you’re challenged that you’re growing.
 You know what I’m saying?
 So, I take on the challenge, like bring it, let’s do it!
 [Laughs] I haven’t crumbled yet.

 AMS: So what were you doing before this?

 But yeah man, I’ve been busy working but this is a special situation right here man.
 A lot of those gigs were the same show every night.
 NeWBReeD wasn’t, that would change but there was still a formula.
-This is a completely different experience every night, because the setlist changes so drastically.
-So, it feels different, and we all get solos, and get to experiment pretty much however you feel.
-It’s really open to the creativity that you have in you in that moment.
+This is a completely different experience every night because the setlist changes so drastically.
+So, it feels different, and we all get solos and get to experiment pretty much however you feel.
+It’s really open to the creativity that you have in you at that moment.
 I haven’t been in that type of situation I don’t think ever.
 The closest that would come to it is church.
-Church is spontaneous like that where someone might sing a song you don’t even know it, different things like that.
+A church is spontaneous like that where someone might sing a song you don’t even know it, different things like that.

 Check out Buddy on tour now with The Dave Matthews Band